KernelTuner/kernel_tuner/CONTRIBUTING.rst

 -------------
 To run the tests you can use :bash:`nox` (to run against all supported Python versions in isolated environments) and :bash:`pytest` (to run against the local Python version, see below) in the top-level directory.
 For full coverage, make Nox use the additional tests (such as cupy and cuda-python) with :bash:`nox -- additional-tests`.
 The Nox isolated environments can take up to 1 gigabyte in size, so users tight on diskspace can run :bash:`nox` with the :bash:`small-disk` option.
 This removes the other environment caches before each session is ran (note that this will take longer to run).
+A better option would be to change the location environments are stored in with :bash:`envdir` in the :bash:`noxsettings.toml` file.
 Please note that the command-line options can be combined, e.g. :bash:`nox -- additional-tests skip-hip small-disk`.
 If you do not have fully compatible hardware or environment, you can use the following options:
 * :bash:`nox -- skip-cuda` to skip tests involving CUDA.